max19057767/typotemplate/pages/about.md

 The background photo seen on the homepage of the blog is a photograph taken by the author in a bookstore, the photograph depicts two book covers with contrasting typefaces.
 This photograph serves as an introduction to the content of the blog, without outlining any specifics, anyone viewing the blog can immediately see the effect of different typefaces and how they convey a wide spectrum of ideas.

 In order to avoid a use of a crowded background image for the article headers, the author designed a minimalistic title header.
-The intention of this design is to creatively communicate what the articles are about, the repeated use of the same colour scheme as the one seen in the logo embraces Faces of Books’ brand image.
+The intention of this design is to creatively communicate what the articles are about, the repeated use of the same colour scheme as the one seen in the logo embraces *Faces of Books*’ brand image.

-Hope you enjoy reading the articles posted on Faces of Books, have a nice day!
+**Hope you enjoy reading the articles posted on Faces of Books, have a nice day!**